What is Somatic Healing?

 If you are interested in learning more, Peter Levine has many videos and books, or you can reach out to a trained practitioner such as myself or Claudia.
 To book Craniosacral + Somatoemotional Release with me, click here.

 Complimentary Somatic Toolkit

 Somatic tools are those to help you and children connect the mind and emotions – being embodied and present.
 Why?
 It helps us find greater peace, balance, love and joy in our lives.
-Click here for simple tools you can incorporate into your everyday!
+Download the gloWithin app for simple tools you can incorporate into your everyday for adults and children!